skttl/konstrukt-documentation/api/collections.md

 #### **AddEntityMenuItem&lt;TMenuItemType&gt;() : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Adds a menu item of the given type to the entity tree node right click menu as well as the entity editor actions menu.
+See [Menu Items API documentation](menu-items.md) for more info.

 ````csharp
 // Example